jitendra3618/Jitendra_Kumar_Vicharak_project/README.md

 Running the Program
 After successful compilation, you can run the program using:
-``main``
+``jitendra``

 # Input File
 The program reads from a sample input file named input.txt.
-You can modify this file to test different inputs.

-# Contributing
-Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or additional features, feel free to open issues or submit pull requests.

 # Submitted to
   Vicharak